Light fixture

-A light fixture (US English), light fitting (UK English) or luminaire is an electrical lighting device containing one or more light sources, such as lamps and all the accessory components required for its operation to provide illumination to the environment.
-All light fixtures have a fixture body and one or more lamps.
-The lamps may be in sockets for easy replacement—or, in the case of some LED fixtures, hard-wired in place.
+A light fixture (US English), light fitting (UK English) or luminaire is an electrical lighting device containing one or more light sources, such as light bulbs, and all the accessory components required for its operation to provide illumination to the environment.
+All light fixtures have a fixture body and one or more light sources.
+The sources may be in sockets for easy replacement; in the case of some LED fixtures, they may be hard-wired in place.

-Fixtures may also have a switch to control the light, either attached to the lamp body or attached to the power cable.
+Fixtures may also have a switch to control the light, either attached to the housing (i.e., chassis) or—in the case of some portable luminaires—attached to the power cable.
 Permanent light fixtures, such as dining room chandeliers, may have no switch on the fixture itself, but rely on a wall switch.

 Fixtures require an electrical connection to a power source, typically AC mains power, but some run on battery power for camping or emergency lights.
 Permanent lighting fixtures are directly wired.
 Movable lamps have a plug and cord that plugs into a wall socket.

 Light fixtures may also have other features, such as reflectors for directing the light, an aperture (with or without a lens), an outer shell or housing for lamp alignment and protection, an electrical ballast or power supply, and a shade to diffuse the light or direct it towards a workspace (e.g., a desk lamp).
 A wide variety of special light fixtures are created for use in the automotive lighting industry, aerospace, marine and medicine sectors.

 Portable light fixtures are often called lamps, as in table lamp or desk lamp.
 In technical terminology, the lamp is the light source, which, in casual terminology, is called the light bulb.
 Both the International Electrotechnical Commission (IEC) and the Illuminating Engineering Society (IES) recommend the term luminaire for technical use.